AxisCommunications/acap-rs/README.md

 * Docker
 * Rust e.g. [using rustup](https://www.rust-lang.org/tools/install)
 * Python e.g. using [pyenv](https://github.com/pyenv/pyenv)
+  * When using the system python on some versions of Debian and Ubuntu, it is necessary to `apt install python3-venv`.

 Create, activate and populate the local development environment like